-Which Padlocks are the Best for Your Application?
+What are the Best Padlocks for Your Application?

 Padlocks come in different sizes, with different ways to open and with different levels of security.
 They can be priced from just a few dollars to several hundreds of dollars.
 But which padlock is right for you?
 Over the course of 20 years as a locksmith business we definitely have an opinion on the subject.

 For those wanting our top picks, our recommended best padlocks are: